syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

     //Open the existing Word document.
     using (WordDocument document = new WordDocument(fileStream, FormatType.Docx))
     {
-        //Find all occurrence of a particular text end with comma in the document using regex.
+        //Find all occurrence of a particular text ending with comma in the document using regex.
         TextSelection[] textSelection = document.FindAll(new Regex("\\w+,"));
         if (textSelection != null)
         {
             //Iterates through each occurrence and comment it. for (int i = 0; i < textSelection.Count(); i++) {
-                //Get the found text as single text range.
+                //Get the found text as a single text range.
                 WTextRange textRange = textSelection[i].GetAsOneRange();
                 //Get the owner paragraph of the found text.
                 WParagraph paragraph = textRange.OwnerParagraph;
                 //Get the index of the found text. int textIndex = paragraph.ChildEntities.IndexOf(textRange);
-                //Adds comment to a paragraph.
+                //Add comment to a paragraph.
                 WComment comment = paragraph.AppendComment("comment test_" + i);
                 //Specify the author of the comment.
                 comment.Format.User = "Peter";
                 //Specify the initial of the author.
                 comment.Format.UserInitials = "St";
-                //Set the date and time for comment. comment.Format.DateTime = DateTime.Now;
+                //Set the date and time for the comment. comment.Format.DateTime = DateTime.Now;
                 //Insert the comment next to the textrange. paragraph.ChildEntities.Insert(textIndex + 1, comment);